-And, as in most wars and combat operations, but perhaps the Vietnam War particularly, preparing combat soldiers for entering the fatiguing environs of what is essentially a two-season climate, i.e., hot-dry – rainy-humid while being emotionally and physically prepared to engage or be engaged by adversaries who, in most instances were undistinguishable, but never-the-less willing and eager to harm – kill American soldiers.
+And, as in most wars and for those engaged in indeterminate combat, perhaps a little more so in the Vietnam War, preparing soldiers for entering the extraordinarily fatiguing and unforgiving environs of Viet Nam’s essentially two-season climate, i.e., hot-dry – rainy-humid, and being emotionally and physically prepared to engage or be engaged (360 degrees, anytime, any place) by adversaries who, in most instances were undistinguishable, but never-the-less willing and eager to harm – kill American soldiers.

-Perhaps necessarily so, infantry soldier preparatory training…as we knew it then, (1965-1973) was very structured.
-It encompassed some ‘things’ which many were hard pressed, at the time to find relevance, while other training involved mock-up (faux) exposures to combat like circumstances which largely focused on avoiding, mitigating, and surviving what the training regimen and military instructors characterized as variants of vulnerabilities and risks associated with Vietnam War combat.
+Perhaps necessarily so, infantry soldier preparatory training, as we experienced it then, (1965-1973) was very structured.
+It encompassed some ‘things’ which many were hard pressed, at the time, to find relevant, while other training involved faux exposures to combat-like circumstances which largely focused on avoiding, mitigating, and surviving what the training regimen itself, and military instructors characterized as, variants of vulnerabilities and risks associated with Vietnam War combat.

-In the Vietnam War…not unlike other wars – combat circumstances I presume, following one’s first visual of and/or contact with adversaries in combat, death, or the experience associated with incoming and/or returning weapons fire (intangibles), for a significant percentage, manifested as life – emotion – thought altering experiences (intangibles), usually with some level of conscious – sub-conscious permanency.
+In the Vietnam War, not unlike other wars and combat circumstances I presume, following one’s first visual of and/or contact with adversaries in a combat circumstance in which weapons, on both sides, were being discharged with sound and speed uncommon to most, death, or the experience associated with incoming and/or returning weapons fire (intangibles), for a significant percentage, manifested as life – emotion – thought altering experiences (intangibles), often manifesting on some level of conscious – sub-conscious permanency.

 And, upon arrival as a f….ing new guy in a (Vietnam) combat unit, suddenly there was an absence of ‘life normalities’ aside from what one was willing – able to stow in their ruck sack.
 Adding to this wonderment, which evidence remains ample, is that, for a significant percentage of replacements, had, just days before, been their first ever ‘plane ride’ all-be-it a 15-hour duration air shuttle service from east-west coast bases in the U.S. to Vietnam.
 It is during that plane ride that one’s thoughts – feelings (intangibles) about the onset of and coping with their new realities often began to manifest.